HypaThonk-DiGist/Thonk-M-P-C/README.md

 1) Maths

-2) Biology

-3) Physics
+2) Physics

-4) Chemistry
+3) Chemistry

-It starts with a simple proof on New Year's Day and the cycle for every subject becomes 4 days.
+It starts with a simple proof on New Year's Day and the cycle for every subject becomes 3 days.

 Each day, you will learn/read about a mindblowing fact or theorem!